turingschool/curriculum/source/projects/dinner_dash.markdown

 * An order must belong to a user
 * An order must be for one or more of one or more items currently being sold
+* An order is marked for pickup or delivery
+* If marked for delivery, an order has an associated address with street number, street, city, state, and zip

 ## Example Data